Isomorphs in sheared binary Lennard-Jones glass: Transient response: Identifying candidate isomorphs

 Figure~\ref{fig:isomorph_illustration} illustrates the construction of the isomorph.
 The resulting densities and temperatures are listed in Table~\ref{tab:iso}.
 These values were determined by matching the flow stress using the highest strain rate (reduced value $10^{-3}$) (and fastest cooling-rate, though that should not matter for the flow stress).
 Rather than separately repeat this procedure for identifying isomorphic temperatures for the other strain rates we take as a working hypothesis that the isomorphs in the $\rho-T$ plane determined by matching reduced flow stress do not depend on which reduced strain rate was used.
-The validity of this hypothesis will be investigated in the following.
+This is consistent with empirical results of Separdar {\em et al.}\cite{Separdar2013} and theoretical arguments of Dyre\cite{Dyre2020}; its validity will be investigated in the following.
 The next step is the shearing deformation simulations.
 These are still very time-consuming, because at each density, and the corresponding temperature determined by the above procedure, 40 independent runs were carried out.
 This was repeated for all three cooling rates and all three strain rates.
 The stress-strain curves shown below are averages over the 40 runs in each case.